check-spelling-sandbox/materialize/doc/developer/design/20220516_transactional_consistency.md

 timestamp, before executing and committing the writes in the queue.
 All writes in a queue are executed and committed together in a batch and assigned the same timestamp.
 The commits are all assigned the current global write timestamp.

-NOTE: The `TimestampOracle` provides us the property that the global write timestamp will be higher than all previous reads.
+NOTE: The `TimestampOracle` provides us the property that the global write timestamp will be greater than all previous reads.

 This approach limits the per session write throughput to 1 write transaction per 1 time unit for user tables.